-The table below gives an indication of the impact on profit of a percentage change in the relative strength of Sterling against the value of the US dollar, Canadian dollar and Euro simultaneously.
+The table below gives an indication of the impact on profit of a percentage change in the relative strength of US dollar against the value of the Sterling, Canadian dollar and Euro simultaneously.
 The analysis is based on the information as at 31 December 2022.